 Here are steps on how to set clear expectations for your employees:

-Know what your expectation is.
 In order for employees to know your expectations, you must know them yourself!
+Personally know what your expectation is and how to make others understand what you want.
 No broad, vague instructions like “do your job better”, be as direct and specific as you can.

 Ways to be direct and specific: